 1. Change the wallpaper

 Take a look at your wall and ask yourself these questions: are you happy with how it looks and was it too dull or drab?
 Maybe it’s time for an upgrade.
 You’d be surprised at how a simple floral-designed wallpaper can lift your mood instantly.
-Repainting the whole kitchen might cost a fortune and take up too much time.
+Repainting the whole kitchen or changing the floor tiles (even if it’s a small kitchen) might cost a fortune and take up too much time.
 With wallpapers, you can easily change it up when you grow tired of it.
 Better yet, you can easily get this wallpaper at the Eco Store at only RM2 per strip.
 Get 10 strips and you can easily cover the entire bedroom too.

 2. Install floating shelves

 Having racks for all your utensils, cutlery and everything else is perfectly fine.
 In fact, it’s something you can do to make your kitchen a little more organised.
 However, clutter happens and you need to be a little more creative with the way you organise your kitchen.
 Enter floating shelves.
 You can easily get these in Tesco, IKEA, or any other department stores.
 These shelves will do wonders for your kitchen and free up some countertop space in your kitchen.
 The best thing?
 It won’t burn a hole in your wallet.
 One thing to take note of is the height of the other people at home — never place the shelve too high that others aren’t able to reach it.